italia-opensource/italiaopensource.com/website/src/pages/landings/communities.md

 **Event Type**: Meetup, Conference

 **Description**: KCD Italy (#kcditaly) is a CNCF (Cloud Native Computing Foundation) supported event organized by the Italian Kubernetes community.
-The event aims to spread knowledge and create spaces for sharing and comparing ideas on all open source and cloud native topics.
+The event aims to spread knowledge and create spaces for sharing and comparing ideas on all open-source and cloud native topics.

 `Dev` | `Talk` | `Networking` | `Tech` | `Cloudnative` | `Kubernetes` | `Devops` | `Opensource`